benc-uk/kubeview/README.md

 # KubeView
 Kubernetes cluster visualiser and mapper

 Shows what is happening inside a Kubernetes cluster in terms of objects and how they are interconnected.
 Data is fetched real-time from the Kubernetes API.
-The status of some objects (Pods, ReplicaSets) are colour coded red/green to represent their status and health
+The status of some objects (Pods, ReplicaSets, Deployments) are colour coded red/green to represent their status and health

 Currently displays:
 - Deployments